AlvaroMenduina/E2E/README.md

 * **Ensquared Energy**: geometric value in spatial direction
 * **Spot Diagrams**: see example below at the Detector Plane

+### RMS Wavefront Error Maps :chart_with_upwards_trend:
-As an example, we can calculate the RMS Wavefront Error map at the detector plane for all 4 IFU channels for a given set of spaxel scale, spectral band, system configuration, etc.
+As an example, we can calculate the RMS Wavefront Error map at the Detector Planes for all 4 IFU channels for a given set of spaxel scale, spectral band, system configuration, etc. The _y_ axis represents the **spectral** direction with varying wavelengths, while the _x_ axis is populated by the different slits.
+These maps allow us to diagnose whether something is wrong with the E2E models, such as vignetting at intermediate surfaces.

 ![RMS WFE](images/RMS.png?raw=true)

 or we can display the results using box and whisker plots to compare the RMS Wavefront Error across multiple spectral bands